Each individual certified

 I will suggest them; but I will not misrepresent

 - I will return any advance payment that

 - I will not publish or circulate research

-the consumer; I will observe these rights,
+right, without that person's written consent; I will observe these rights,

 whether my report was made directly to the